Barandis/kessel/docsrc/parsers/between.md

 Applies a pre-parser, a content parser, and a post-parser in order, returning the value of the content parser.

 All three parsers must succeed for `between` to succeed.
-Take care to avoid parsing too far with `p`; e.g., if the example used `join(many(any))` as a content parser instead of what it does, it would also match the ending `"`.
+Take care to avoid parsing too far with `p`; e.g., if the example used `join(many(any()))` as a content parser instead of what it does, it would also match the ending `"`.
 This would mean that `e` would never succeed because `p` already consumed its `"`, so `between` would never succeed.

-There is another version of this parser, [`betweenB`](betweenb.md), which backtracks and fails non-fatally if a non-fatal failure happens after input is consumed.
+There is another version of this parser, [`bbetween`](bbetween.md), which backtracks and fails non-fatally if a non-fatal failure happens after input is consumed.

 `between(s, e, p)` is an optimized implementation of `chain(chain(s, () => p), x => value(e, x))`.
 (Using higher-level parsers, this can also be written `left(right(s, p), e)`.)